ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 - IANA bootstrap Service Registry
 - DNS TXT records

-**R7.2** The RPP server MUST publish a service discovery document in the well-known directory.
-This document contains required or useful information for a client in order for the client to be able to generate correct RPP requests.
+**R7.2** An RPP server MUST publish a service discovery document in the well-known directory.
+This document contains required or useful information in a structured machine readable format, for a client to be able to generate valid RPP requests.
 The information may contain, but is not limited to:

 - Available services,
 - Used Extensions